Data science and sensemaking – tales from two hackathons

 Then the magic happened.
 We had this idea of merging information about crime, demographics, weather, land zoning and street illumination to provide a map of the safe and unsafe areas within a suburb.

 An important point is that sensemaking is best done collaboratively.
 Since the problem is ambiguous or even undefined (as in this case) no individual has a privileged access to the “truth.”
 It is therefore important to bring diverse perspectives to bear on the problem.
 Indeed, sensemaking may be thought of as collaborative problem formulation and solving.
 In view of this it is interesting to hear what other members of Team Datacake had to say about their problem formulation process.
-Here’s an excerpt from another member of Datacake, Anthony So:
+Here’s a comment from Anthony So:

 During the whole weekend we really forced ourselves to go deep and asked “Why is it happening?
 Why is it happening?
 Why is it happening?” every time we found an interesting pattern.
 We really wanted to understand the true root causes of those accidents.
 We didn’t want to stay at a descriptive level.
 We knew the answers were behavioural.
 We knew there were multiple problems and therefore require different answers and solutions.
 We did different techniques to do so: machine learning, stats, data visualisation.
 It didn’t matter which we used the only important point was how can we get to answers of those questions.